-The wire used for the suspension of the bridge is some of the most important materials of the entire project.
+The wire used for the suspension of the bridge is one of the most important materials of the entire project.

 Yet, John Augustus Roebling, who was in charge of the purchase of the construction materials, failed to notice he had been conned by one of the contractors called J. Lloyd Haigh.

-He actually managed to slip in low-quality wire which allowed him to make huge profits.
+He actually managed to slip in the low-quality wire which allowed him to make huge profits.